FREE SHIPPING on orders of $85 or more

 Some of the first settlers of this family name were:

-Klinger Settlers in the United States in the 18th Century
+Klinger Settlers in United States in the 18th Century

-Klinger Settlers in the United States in the 19th Century
+Klinger Settlers in United States in the 19th Century

 The Klinger Family Crest was acquired from the Houseofnames.com archives.
 The Klinger Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.